MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 ### Find your account and license information

 Information about your account and license is available from the Account manager.
-Select the tiny photo from the upper right corner of [!INCLUDE [product-name](../includes/product-name.md)] to open your Account manager.
+Select the tiny photo from the upper-right corner of [!INCLUDE [product-name](../includes/product-name.md)] to open your Account manager.

 :::image type="content" source="media/fabric-home/fabric-home-me.png" alt-text="Screenshot showing the Account manager expanded.":::